AdobeDocs/experience-manager-core-components.en/help/email/components/image.md

 role: Architect, Developer, Admin, User
 ---

-# Email Image Component{#email-image-component}
+# Email Image Component {#email-image-component}

 The Email Image Component is an adaptive image component that features in-place editing.

 ## Usage {#usage}

-The Email Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy image placement and cropping for the content author.
+The Email Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy drag-and-drop image placement and configuration for the content author.

-The image widths and additional settings can be defined by the template author in the [design dialog](#design-dialog).
-The content editor can upload or select assets in the [configure dialog.](#configure-dialog)
+* The image widths and additional settings can be defined by the template author in the [design dialog.](#design-dialog)
+* The content editor can upload or select assets in the [configure dialog.](#configure-dialog)

 ## Version and Compatibility {#version-and-compatibility}